Shiffo0/MGS2-PCVR/README.md

 ## New in v0.4.0

-**Huge performance increase in VR:** stereo VR now reaches a steady 60 fps on the maintainer's setup (previously 43–56 fps).
+**Huge performance increase in VR:** stereo VR now reaches a steady 60 fps (previously 43–56 fps).
 PSG-1 scope zoom now works by holding a grip, the Nikita can be used from your hand, and the Stinger stays in your hand.
-Development measurements are excluded from the player build.
+Thermal goggles can be activated by holding the left grip button near your left ear.

 See [the release notes](RELEASE_NOTES.md) for changes since v0.3.5 and validation limits.
 This source-cleaned rebuild is **AEF2EC93**.